 3. Streaming Services

-Netflix, BBC iPlayer and other streaming service use the geographic location of your IP address to decide which shows you can and can’t watch.
+Netflix, BBC iPlayer, and other streaming services use the geographic location of your IP address to decide which shows you can and can’t watch.
 Because a VPN can make it appear that you’re in a country you’re not, they now block VPNs as well.
 Or they try to.

 In my experience, VPNs have wildly varying success in streaming online content, and Nord is one of the best.
 When I tried nine different Nord servers around the world, each one successfully connected to Netflix.
 It’s the only service I tried that achieved a 100% success rate, though I can’t guarantee you’ll never find a server that fails.

 On the other hand, I found it much harder to stream from Netflix using ExpressVPN.
 I tried twelve servers in total, and only four worked.
 Netflix somehow worked out that I was using a VPN most of the time, and blocked me.
 You may have more luck, but based on my experience, I expect you’ll have a much easier time with NordVPN.